ABOUT US

 Dr. Robinson is a nationally recognized speaker on the topic of biomedical approaches to and development of multidisciplinary treatment plans for children who have autistic spectrum disorders.
 She was a key speaker at Vice President Gore’s national conference entitled “Families & Healthcare,” an event created by the Gore’s to explore issues important to American families from which positive legislative initiatives can and will emerge.
 She is the author of Autism Solutions: How to Create a Healthy and Meaningful Life for Your Child (April 2011).

-Dr. Ricki Robinson, M.D., M.P.H.
+Ricki Robinson, M.D., M.P.H.

 Co-Director, Descanso Medical Center